dpasut/hugo-cookbook-v2/README.md

 ## Copy Site Config

 Then you can copy the `config.toml` from `exampleSite` to the root of your hugo directory, and modify that for your instance.
+You may need to name it `hugo.toml`, depending on the version of Hugo installed.

 ## Setup Default Template

-Since hugo-cookbook is a single purpose theme, you need to override your default archetype so that all content created is of `recipe` type.

-To override the default template, copy the `default.md` from `themes\archetypes\default.md` to `archetypes` and overwrite the current `default.md` in that directory.
+Copy `default.md` from `themes/cookbook/archetypes/default.md` to `archetypes` and overwrite the current `default.md` in that directory.

 This will ensure that any new content you create will be of type `recipe`.